Skip to Content

 It’s located in the heart of the Oregon Dunes National Recreation Area and is the birthplace of sandboarding.

-a girls plays in the oregon dunes, outside of florence, just off of oregon's coast route 101.
+A girls plays in the oregon dunes, outside of florence, just off of oregon's coast route 101.

 We found plenty of shopping and dining options in the historic downtown district, some feature farm-to-table and ocean-to-table fare for those who like to eat local.